Ben Collins-Sussman

 Ben Collins-Sussman is an American software engineer, composer, and author.
-He is the co-creator of the Subversion version control system, co-composer of the musicals Eastland, and Winesburg, Ohio, and co-author of two books on software and management.
+He is the co-creator of the Subversion version control system, co-composer of the musicals Eastland and Winesburg, Ohio, and co-author of two books on software and management.
 He co-created two interactive fiction games, Rover's Day Out and Hoosegow.
 Collins-Sussman lives and works in Chicago, Illinois.

 Software

 Collins-Sussman is one of the founding software engineers of the Subversion version control system, which was used by 36.9% of developers in the 2015 Stack Overflow Developer Survey.
 Collins-Sussman co-founded the Google Chicago engineering office in 2005, which employed more than 300 engineers as of 2019.
-He is a senior engineering manager leading a team focused on the latency of Google's search engine.
+He was a senior engineering manager leading a team focused on the latency of Google's search engine.

 Books

 Collins-Sussman is the co-author of the book Version Control with Subversion along with C. Michael Pilato and Brian Fitzpatrick, published by O'Reilly Media in 2009.
 Collins-Sussman and Fitzpatrick co-authored Debugging Teams: Better Productivity through Collaboration, about managing software development teams, published by O'Reilly Media in 2015.